BattlehubCode/RTE_Docs/README.md

 Sometimes you might want to serialize something that the serializer doesn’t support (for example, a C# Dictionary).
 The best approach is to implement the `ISerializationCallbackReceiver` interface in your class.
 This allows you to implement callbacks that are invoked at key points during serialization and deserialization:

-- When an object is about to be serialized, Unity invokes the `OnBeforeSerialize()` callback.
-Inside this callback is where you can transform your data into something Unity understands.
+- When an object is about to be serialized, Runtime Asset Database invokes the `OnBeforeSerialize()` callback.
+Inside this callback is where you can transform your data into something Runtime Asset Database understands.
 For example, to serialize a C# Dictionary, copy the data from the Dictionary into an array of keys and an array of values.
-- After the `OnBeforeSerialize()` callback is complete, Unity serializes the arrays.
+- After the `OnBeforeSerialize()` callback is complete, Runtime Asset Database serializes the arrays.
-- Later, when the object is deserialized, Unity invokes the `OnAfterDeserialize()` callback.
+- Later, when the object is deserialized, Runtime Asset Database invokes the `OnAfterDeserialize()` callback.
 Inside this callback is where you can transform the data back into a form that’s convenient for the object in memory.
 For example, use the key and value arrays to repopulate the C# Dictionary.

 ## Build All